 Below are the three types of pistons:

-Dish pistons: a dish piston is shaped like a plate with a slightly curling up outer edges.
-It easy and simple as well as giving fewer issues to engineers.
+• Dish pistons: a dish piston is shaped like a plate with slightly curling up outer edges.
+It is easy and simple as well as giving fewer issues to engineers.
 It’s often used in boosted applications that do not require a high-lift camshaft or high compression rate.

 Common Piston Problem

-The problem piston develop is nothing less than crack.
+The problem the piston develops is nothing less than a crack.
 This crack occurs on the top of a piston head which is known as a crown.
-It is usually caused by excessive compression or over advanced ignition timing as a result of combustion pressure in petrol engines.
+It is usually caused by excessive compression or over-advanced ignition timing as a result of combustion pressure in petrol engines.
 The piston head cracks because it operates outside the pressure is supposed to work on.

-Piston skirt can still crack at the early stage of a repaired engine when the piston is not properly fitted to rods.
-This causes stress fractures, which cause a serious crack to the skirt.
+In some situations, the piston design is the cause.
+Most time manufacturer corrects the latter by supplying a superseded part.
+A piston skirt can still crack at the early stage of a repaired engine when the piston is not properly fitted to the rods.
+This causes stress fractures, which cause a serious crack in the skirt.

-That’s for this article that highlight the definition, working, parts, types, material, the problem of a piston.
-I hope the knowledge is attained if so, let know your thought and don’t forget to share.
+That’s for this article that highlights the definition, working, parts, types, material, and the problem of a piston.
+I hope the knowledge is attained if so, let me know your thoughts, and don’t forget to share.
 Thanks!